 In it’s most basic form it is similar to a simple partnership agreement but for a company instead.
-It will usually deal with specifying respective ownership of shares and with shareholder/directors’ authority levels for making company decisions such as when the business and assets of the company can be sold.
+It will usually state the shareholders’ respective share ownership, restrict the transfer of shares and state shareholders’ and directors’ authority levels for making company decisions such as when the business and assets of the company can be sold.
 There is no standard form of Shareholders’ agreement so they are flexible to fit your needs.
 Shareholders’ Agreements can specify that further agreements will be entered into between individual shareholders and the company such as: directors’ service agreements (employment contracts), transfer of business premises to the company, supply agreements to or from the company, management agreements or technology agreements (e.g.IT or IP transfers or licences, Patents, Trademarks, Copyright or Software agreements).
 This ensures that all necessary legal arrangements are put into place at the same time, for your protection/the protection of your business.

 Shareholders’ Agreements closely relate to the company’s Articles of Association.
 All companies have Articles of Association but companies are not legally required to have a Shareholder’s Agreement.
 Articles of Association are filed at Companies House when the company is first formed and they set out the administrative and company law procedures affecting your company.
 Importantly they should set out the classes of shares and the rights to vote, dividend entitlements and return of capital on a winding up of the company.
 Some issues that can be dealt with in a Shareholders’ Agreement could instead be included in the Articles of Association and vice versa.
 We use our experience to advise you which is appropriate.
 Often the deciding factor is privacy (a Shareholders’ Agreement is a private document).

 Q. What if I want to sell my shares or what if another shareholder wants to sell?